John Sheridan (Babylon 5): Season 3

-At the beginning of the third season, Sheridan was presented with the prototype Minbari White Star class spacecraft.
+At the start of the third season, Sheridan was presented with the prototype Minbari White Star-class spacecraft.
 On his first mission in command of White Star One, he helped Rangers stationed at a training camp under Centauri blockade escape before being captured by the Shadows.
-At the same time, he had to keep an Earth Alliance official snooping around the station unaware of that mission, and his knowledge of the Shadow's involvement.
+At the same time, he had to keep an Earth Alliance official snooping around the station unaware of that mission, and his knowledge of the Shadows' involvement.

-In the episode "Voices of Authority" proof surfaced that Clark had arranged for the late President Santiago's assassination.
-When Sheridan found that Clark's administration was attempting to adapt Shadow technology from a vessel unearthed beneath the surface of Ganymede, in Messages from Earth, he destroyed the vessel rather than allowing it to fall into their hands.
+In the episode "Voices of Authority," proof surfaced that Clark had arranged for President Santiago's assassination.
+When Sheridan found that Clark's administration was attempting to adapt Shadow technology from a vessel unearthed beneath the surface of Ganymede, in "Messages from Earth," he destroyed the vessel rather than allowing it to fall into their hands.
 This led to Clark declaring martial law throughout the Earth Alliance.
 After martial law was declared, Sheridan defeated the Nightwatch forces by luring them into a trap.

 The EAS Alexander, under the command of General William Hague, was leading the efforts against Clark.
 Hague was killed in an attack on the Alexander, but the ship escaped and reached Babylon 5.
 The EAS Churchill joined the Alexander at Babylon 5.
 The Churchill brought information that an attack force was a few hours away, and that the force was coming to arrest Sheridan and his staff.

 Mars had decided not to implement martial law.
 In response Clark ordered his forces to bomb civilian targets on Mars.
 In response, Proxima 3 and Orion 7 seceded from the Earth Alliance.
 In "Severed Dreams" Sheridan joined them and declared Babylon 5's own secession.
 Very soon after Sheridan's declaration, an attack force arrived consisting of two Omega-class destroyers and several escorts.
 Clark's attack force was soon defeated at Babylon 5.
 Unfortunately, the reinforcements for Clark's attack force then arrived.
 Sheridan realizing that his position was hopeless was prepared to accept defeat, but at that moment Delenn came to his rescue, leading several Minbari War Cruisers to the station, while herself commanding White Star One.
 When told by the EarthForce ships to leave or they would engage her fleet, Delenn answered:

 Realizing the situation, the EarthForce reinforcements turned around and withdrew.